sfbrigade/data-science-wg/README-template.md

 ## Contributing DSWG Members

-Team Leads: [First Name] [Last Name] (@slackHandle) Feel free to contact team leads with any questions.
+Team Leads: [First Name] [Last Name] (@slackHandle)

 |Name     |  Slack Handle   |
 |---------|-----------------|
 |John Doe | @johnDoe        |
 |         |                 |

+## Contact
+* If you haven't joined the SF Brigade Slack, [you can do that here](http://c4sf.me/slack).
+* Our slack channel is `#datasci-projectname`
+* Feel free to contact team leads with any questions or if you are interested in contributing!